mitre-ace-direct/ace-direct/README.md

 1. An Internet connection is required during the build process.
 1. Log into the `acenode` server.
 1. Create/identify an ACE Direct user account, for example `/home/ec2-user`.
 Select the `bash` shell for the user.
-The user must have `sudo` capabilities.
 1. Install in the home folder `/home/ec2-user`.
 1. Make sure Git is installed: `git --version`, otherwise, install it: `sudo yum install git -y`
 1. Make sure `cc` is present: `which cc`, othwerise, install _Development Tools_: `sudo yum groupinstall "Development Tools"`